 (See "Position Messages" in Appendix A.) There may be a significant time delay between depressing the BREAK key and receiving the break message.
-This would be particularly evident during high volume displays, so a special procedure is followed in such cases.
-If a break is issued during the printout of one of the following, that printout is discontinued.
+This is particularly evident when output is being displayed, since the statement check-in call will not occur until the current output has been transmitted.